Drekkg/bug-alert-frontend66/README.md

 13. The user the clicks on the back to issues button.
 14. They then logout.
 15. A new user logs.
-16. Aas they are the owner of the issue and they are aware that the issue has been fixed they mark the issue as resolved.
+16. As they are the owner of the issue and they are aware that the issue has been fixed they mark the issue as resolved.